antonyvam/nDTomo/README.md

 python setup.py install --user
 ```

 The GUIs require PyQt5 but I have removed it from the setup.py because it breaks the spyder IDE.
-If you don't use anaconda/spyder, then you can install it with pip:
+If you don't use anaconda/spyder (PyQt5 is included in anaconda), then you can install it with pip:

 ```
 pip install PyQt5